stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 ### Animation

-To animate the cube we remove the static rotation and add the following to the render loop to update the matrix on every frame:
+To animate the cube we need some sort of loop to render multiple frames and some logic to modify the view matrix over time.
+For the moment we bodge a temporary time-based loop that applies the matrix and exits the loop after a couple of rotations:

 ```java
 long period = 5000;